 2019 : LoosenArt Gallery international group exhibition Environment Documenta 24 April - 1 May, Rome

-2018 : participated in Viewpoints at The Photographers' Gallery, giving a talk on one image from the Tish Murtha show
+2018 : Viewpoints at The Photographers' Gallery, a talk to the public on one image from the Tish Murtha show

-2018 : Somewhere among us a stone is taking notes published in Source graduate photography online
+2018 : Somewhere among us a stone is taking notes, Source online

-2018 : self-published hand made book, limited edition of 5, Somewhere among us a stone is taking notes
+2018 : Somewhere among us a stone is taking notes, self-published artist made book, limited edition of 5

-2018 : work from my series Somewhere among us a stone is taking notes was part of From the Flow of Appearances, Photography MA show at Grand Parade Gallery, Brighton
+2018 : Somewhere among us a stone is taking notes, group exhibition From the Flow of Appearances, Photography MA show at Grand Parade Gallery, Brighton

-2015 : work from my series Endings was part of the Miraculous Urgency show at the Now and Again Gallery, Brighton
+2015 : Endings was part of the group show Miraculous Urgency, Now and Again Gallery, Brighton

 2014 : work featured in Night Owls a short film by Roy Petersen about an experiential night-time stroll with a group of photographers and models, led by Julia Horbasck